Soteriology: Sikhism

 Sikhism advocates the pursuit of salvation through disciplined, personal meditation on the Naam Japo (name) and message of God, meant to bring one into union with God.
 But a person's state of mind has to be detached from this world, with the understanding that this world is a temporary abode and their soul has to remain untouched by pain, pleasure, greed, emotional attachment, praise, slander, and above all, egotistical pride.
 Thus their thoughts and deeds become nirmal or pure, and they merge with God or attain union with God, just as a drop of water falling from the skies merges with the ocean.

+Taoism

+Becoming an enlightened person is what is considered salvation in many Taoist beliefs.

+Some Taoist immortals were thought of as deceased humans whose souls achieved a superior physical form.
+Enlightened people were sometimes called zhenren and thought to be the living embodiment of the supernatural characteristics of the faith.

 Other religions

 Shinto and Tenrikyo similarly emphasize working for a good life by cultivating virtue or virtuous behavior.

-In an age that still saw salvation as primarily collective - based on the religion of the family, clan, or state - rather than the emerging province of the individual (as popularized by Buddhism and the mystery religions such as Mithraism) and Hellenistic ruler cults from about 300 BCE sometimes promoted the revering of a king as the savior of his people.
+In an age that still saw salvation as primarily collective - based on the religion of the family, clan, or state - rather than the emerging province of the individual (as popularized by Buddhism and the mystery religions such as Mithraism).
+Hellenistic ruler cults from about 300 BCE sometimes promoted the revering of a king as the savior of his people.
 Prominent examples included Ptolemy I Soter of Egypt and the Seleucids Antiochus I Soter and Demetrius I Soter.
 In the Egyptian context, the deification of a ruler was built on traditional pharaonic religious ideas.